 Brooke Schreier Ganz is the founder and president of Reclaim The Records, and the first genealogist to successfully sue a government archive for the return of records to the public.
 A computer programmer, she is also the creator of LeafSeek, a free open source records management platform and multi-lingual search engine that won second place in the 2012 RootsTech Developer Challenge.

 Her personal genealogical interests include Poland, Ukraine, Moldova, and New York City — the last of which was (surprisingly) the most difficult one from which to get basic genealogical records, or even just the finding aids!
-This frustration led to her founding Reclaim The Records as a personal project in January 2015, and transitioning it to a non-profit organization in February 2017.
+This frustration led to her founding Reclaim The Records as a personal project in January 2015, filing several successful lawsuits against city and state government agencies under own name, and eventually transitioning the project to a 501(c)3 non-profit organization in February 2017.

 Brooke is also a long-time volunteer for ArchiveTeam, an online preservationist group that pre-emptively crawls at-risk websites to save copies of the data for the Internet Archive’s Wayback Machine.
 She lives in the San Francisco Bay Area.

 Tammy Hepps is the founder of Treelines.com and a past winner of the RootsTech Developer Challenge.
 She is a Harvard-educated technologist, storyteller, and life-long genealogist.
 Her research into her family’s history in a once-famous steel town, available online at HomesteadHebrews.com, has received national press coverage and an invitation to speak at the Library of Congress.

 She lectures regularly around the country on creative research and technology approaches to genealogy.
 Having traded years of frustration with the Pennsylvania Department of Vital Records for countless genealogical breakthroughs since they opened up their records access, she hopes her work at Reclaim the Records will help other genealogists similarly crack open their research opportunities.